 The Zoom format encourages tight play.
 Luckily, tight play is easy to exploit.
-There’s nothing better in poker than pushing nitty players around, stealing their blinds and three-betting them light.
+There’s nothing better in poker than pushing nitty players around, stealing their blinds, and three-betting them lightly.

 And the best thing about Zoom is not only are there more nits, but they are also more likely to roll over and take it – because they can just fast-fold and move on to another hand!

 Better for rakeback (Stars Rewards)